jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ### 3.1.2 AUTOCONFIG Devices

 AUTOCONFIG devices may also be added via the CPU Local Bus Port by supplying the necessary AUTOCONFIG logic on the Local Bus Card.
 AUTOCONFIG devices on the CPU Local Bus port are configured first.
 Once the devices on the CPU Local Bus Card are configured, the **_CPUCONF** signal must be asserted.
 Failure to do so will prevent other devices on the AmigaPCI from being configured.
-If AUTOCONFIG devices are present on the CPU Local Bus card, the AUTOCONFIG device must assert **_LBEN** when addressed and terminate all cycles where the AUTOCONFIG device is addressed.
+AUTOCONFIG devices must terminate the data transfer cycle when the AUTOCONFIG device is addressed.

 ## 3.2 Footprint and Connector